Sitecore-Hackathon/2023-CodeHat/README.md

 ⟹ SXA and Headless

 ## Description
-⟹ Create a new SXA component to crop an image
-   - It was created a headless component using Sitecore Experience Accelerator (SXA) to facilite the website creation and component reusability.
+⟹ Create a new SXA component to crop an image.
+It was created a headless component using Sitecore Experience Accelerator (SXA) to facilite the website creation and component reusability.

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_